samiux/CTF/README.md

 ## Challenges

-If you can solve the following challenges, please let me know (```infosecninjas AT gmail DOT com```) and may be we can research together.
+If you can solve the following challenges, please let me know (```infosecninjas AT gmail DOT com``` or at Discord @samiux) and may be we can research together.

 ### Linux Binary Exploitation - pwn